EMPLOYER

 arrow down

 You’ll be asked to commit to paying as part of the entry process.
-We’ll send you an invoice when the entry window closes.
+Organisations can pay via card payment, or we can send you an invoice when the entry window closes.
 Payment should be made within 30 days of the invoice date.
 Unless your organisation is exempt, you must pay the entry fee to receive your personalised feedback report and be included in the benchmarking process.

 What if I find the entry fee prohibitive?